dreaswar/AuShadha/README.md

 5) Change the working directory to the virtualenv folder <code> cd python_env</code> and activate it <code> source bin/activate </code>

-6) With Python pip installed, run <code> pip install -r ../docs/REQUIREMENTS.txt </code> if you are in python_env directory .
+6) With Python pip installed, run <code> pip install -f ../docs/REQUIREMENTS.txt </code> if you are in python_env directory .
 This will install all the necessary dependencies you need.

 You may need to install Python development libraries if you are on Linux.
 Required to compile PIL.